Jagan-1995/weatherProject/README.md

 ## How It Works:

 - Enter Your City: Input the city name you want to check the weather.
-- Fetch Data: The app calls the OpenWeatherMap API link - [openweathermap](https://openweathermap.org/api/one-call-3#start)
+- Fetch Data: The app calls the OpenWeatherMap API link - [Open Weather map](https://openweathermap.org/api/one-call-3#start)
 - Display Results: See the detailed weather forecast instantly!